 Although there was no statistically significant difference between the group irrigated with 25°C and 4°C saline for new bone formation, latter group had numerous osteoblasts and more prominent osteoblastic rim around the trabeculae of new bone (Figures 4,5).
 These results indicate that there is no disadvantage to use 25°C saline irrigation, but it may be better to use 4°C saline irrigation for rapid healing.

-Inflammatory cells and new bone formation in control group (without irrigation, H&E(Click on the image to enlarge.)
+Inflammatory cells and new bone formation in control group (without irrigation, H&E

 In this study, it is verified that the use of saline irrigation is not only useful to reduce temperature rise on the bone during osteotomy, but also effective for cleaning the osteotomy site from any bony remnants.